havvg/havvg.github.com/_posts/2012-03-15-an-example-of-symfony2-collectiontype-form-field-prototype.markdown

 However you should take care about removing the link itself, if you put it outside of the content!

 It's important to use the `live` binding of the `click` event.
 This is required to have the binding apply on newly created links!

+*Update*: An updated version of the Javascript can be found here: https://gist.github.com/havvg/31ab826a5dc68877462c